wprigollopes/bcb-ptax/README.md

 # bcb-ptax composer package

-A simple composer package to connect on "Banco Central do Brasil" public API and returns a cotation from BRL to a specific day and currency.
+A simple composer package to connect on "Banco Central do Brasil" public API and returns a cotation from BRL to a specific day and currency using Curl

 How to install
 --------------